swiftotter/driver/README.md

     secret: # REQUIRED: your S3 login secret
     bucket: # REQUIRED: which bucket would like this dumped into?
     region: # defaults to us-east-1
+    compressed-file-key: # name in the bucket for a compressed file.
+    uncompressed-file-key: # name for an uncompressed file.
+    # It is recommended to include {{environment}} in the filename to avoid multiple environments overwriting the file.
   rds:
     key: # REQUIRED: your RDS login key
     secret: # REQUIRED: your RDS login secret
     region: #defaults to us-east-1
-    ## FOR CREATING A RDS INSTANCE:
+    ## BEGIN NEW RDS INSTANCE:
     instance-type: # REQUIRED: choose from left column in https://aws.amazon.com/rds/details/#DB_Instance_Classes
     engine: MySQL
     storage-type: gp2
+    ## END NEW RDS INSTANCE
-    ## FOR USING AN EXISTING RDS INSTANCE:
+    ## BEGIN EXISTING RDS INSTANCE:
     instance-identifier:
     instance-username:
     instance-password:
     instance-db-name:
     security-group-name:
+    ## END EXISTING RDS INSTANCE
 ```

 ### Terminology